Thinking of renovating your home? Or do you need some additional college funds? If you’ve owned your home for a bit, you can tap into its equity.

 HELOCs typically have variable interest rates.
 That means the lender can increase or decrease your interest rate.
 With a HELOC, the interest rate can change from month to month much like a credit card with a variable rate.
 Lenders typically base the interest rate on an index (like the U.S. Prime Rate) and a margin — a percentage that’s added to the index.
 The margin stays the same, but the index rate changes.
 As the index rate increases or decreases, your interest rate changes as well.

-Let’s say your margin rate is 2%.
-In February, the index rate is 4%, so your total interest rate is 6%.
-In March, the index rate drops to 3.75%.
-That means your total interest rate in March is 5.75%.
+Let’s say your margin rate is 2% and the index rate is 4%, so your total interest rate is 6%.
+The next month, the index rate drops to 3.75%.
+That means your total interest rate for that month is 5.75%.

 What You Can Use HELOC For